Analysis: Syria peace talks look doomed in advance

 The United States and Russia share interests in Middle Eastern stability and in curbing Islamist militancy, but remain far apart on how to pacify Syria and shape its political future.

-On Tuesday, Russian President Vladimir Putin, who opposes foreign military intervention or arming the rebels, said after talks with Israeli Prime Minister Benjamin Netanyahu: ”It is extremely important to avoid any actions that could aggravate the situation.
+On Tuesday, Russian President Vladimir Putin, who opposes foreign military intervention or arming the rebels, said: “It is extremely important to avoid any actions that could aggravate the situation.”

-Israel, pursuing a campaign against Iran and Hezbollah, bombed targets near Damascus this month - part of a range of regional conflicts that are complicating and fuelling the Syrian war; some of them have strong sectarian overtones, such as the struggle between Sunni Saudi Arabia and Shi‘ite Iran.
+The conflict is complicated and fuelled by regional conflicts, some with sectarian overtones, such as the struggle between Sunni heavyweight Saudi Arabia and Shi‘ite Iran.

 “MANY DIFFERENCES”